 In addition to causing missed surveys, variable flows and turbidity in the Coquitlam River during the salmon spawning periods likely results in substantial variability in observer efficiency among surveys within years, and, in some cases, among years as well (see Section 2.2.2).
 Substantial variation in water visibility (and hence observer efficiency) among index sites during individual surveys is also common.
 This source of error is potentially important because variation in observer efficiency among years that is unaccounted for could bias comparisons of adult abundance and egg-to-smolt survival among years and between flow treatments.
-To address this, during 2002-2012, the survey crew developed a relative index of survey conditions by subjectively 'guesstimating' observer efficiency (0%-100%) for each index site during all surveys.
+To address this, during 2002-2011, the survey crew developed a relative index of survey conditions by subjectively 'guesstimating' observer efficiency (0%-100%) for each index site during all surveys.
 While these guesstimates do not reflect actual observer efficiency, they are potentially useful predictors of mark-recapture-derived estimates of observer efficiency.
-Since the surveyors record their guesstimates of observer efficiency for every site during every survey, these data were used to model variation in observer efficiency among surveys in the escapement model based on a predictive relationship between surveyor guesstimates and mark-recapture derived estimates of observer efficiency among surveys in the escapement model based on a predictive relationship between surveyor guesstimates and mark-recapture derived estimates of observer efficiency among surveys in the escapement model based on a predictive relationship between surveyor guesstimates and mark-recapture derived estimates of observer efficiency.
+Since the surveyors record their guesstimates of observer efficiency for every site during every survey, these data were used to model variation in observer efficiency among surveys in the escapement model based on a predictive relationship between surveyor guesstimates and mark-recapture derived estimates of observer efficiency (see Section 2.1.3.2).